Care for refugees and humanitarian immigrants

-The Newcomers Health Program located at the Family Health Center provides health screenings and support services to newly-arrived refugees.
+We offer health care services through our Newcomers Health Program.
+It is located at the Family Health Center.
+We provide health screenings and support services to newly-arrived refugees.

 We serve adults and families of all ages living in San Francisco, San Mateo, and Marin counties with the following humanitarian protection granted by the U.S. government: